Central Monitoring System: Media reaction

 Business Standard criticised the fact that a warrant need not be obtained.
 Firstpost criticised the lack of information from the government about the project and the lack of a legal recourse for a citizen whose personal details were misused or leaked.
 The Hindu also criticised the lack of information available about the system.

 The Indian Express criticised the introduction of the system in the absence of accountability and "any reasonably effective safeguards" to protect privacy.
 The Times of India criticised the introduction of CMS without public debate or Parliamentary accountability.
 The paper also felt that Indian privacy laws were "lax", and "far worse than American law on these matters".

 Forbes India pointed out that a consequence of CMS would be that innocent citizens could be wrongly accused of criminal activity.
 The New York Times argued that India did not need centralised interception facilities to have centralised tracking of interception requests.
-The paper also expressed supported for a strong privacy law, and advised Indian citizens to "take greater care of their own privacy and safeguard the security of their communications".
+The paper also expressed support for a strong privacy law, and advised Indian citizens to "take greater care of their own privacy and safeguard the security of their communications".